-Fraud, Scams and Schemes
+Fraud, Scams, and Schemes

 Some catfishers are very thorough in creating their fictitious online identity.
 They will create fake social media profiles across multiple social media platforms.
 They will have their own set of friends, timeline activity, regular posts, and more.

+You can do your catfish investigation by following some simple guidelines.
 Most scammers are easy to spot and avoid.
 Here are some things to look for:

-- Profiles with very little information
+- Personal profiles with very little information

 - Profiles with non-specific or vague information

-- Profiles without photos, or with a generic photo
+- Profiles without photos or with a generic photo

-There are also important clues to look for in your back and forth communication with the person:
+There are also important clues to look for in your back-and-forth communication with the person:

 Pay attention to grammar and spelling.